amortemousque/portfolio/posts/markdown/browser-architecture.md

 ## Site Isolation: Per-Frame Renderer Processes

-To better comply with the Same Origin Policy, Chrome started to also run cross-origin frames in their own process for better isolation.
-They do not share memory with the

-This architecture brings three key benefits:

-- **Resilience**: If one process crashes (for example, a renderer for a single tab), only that part of the browser is affected and the rest keeps running.
-A broken site usually means you can just close or reload that tab instead of restarting the whole browser.
-- **Performance**: Processes are independent and can run in parallel on multiple CPU cores.
-Heavy work in one tab (like a WebGL app or a big JavaScript bundle) is less likely to freeze other tabs or the browser UI.
-- **Isolation / Security**: The Same Origin Policy is the core security model.
-Process separation hardens Chrome against side-channel attacks like Spectre—cross-origin iframes run in their own renderer processes, so a compromised renderer for one origin cannot directly read another site's memory.
+Site Isolation is a Chrome security feature that ensures cross-site iframes run in their own renderer processes instead of sharing one process across different sites.
+This pushes the Same Origin Policy down to the process level: each origin (and many cross-site frames) gets its own memory space.
+By separating sites into different processes, Chrome significantly reduces the impact of side‑channel attacks like Spectre—a compromised renderer for one origin cannot directly read another site's memory.

 ## How Chrome handles user interactions